CoryKornowicz/MolKit/README.md

 Plans for CLI applications are scheduled after the package is working and useable for applications, then standalone binaries will be compiled.

+File Reader Class is not as expansive as OpenBabel's.
+Order of importance is SMI, PDB, and then SDF/MOL/MOL2.
+The goal is to also have trajectory parsing, but that would most likely need other additions as well, and will likely need to wait until the conformer issue is addressed.

 ## Installation

 ### Swift Package Manager